sloth-ci/sloth-ci/docs/api.rst

 Sloth CI's API lets you stop and restart the server, create and remove apps, list app logs and view app build history.

-The API runs on the host and port specified in the :ref:`server config <server-config-host>`.
+The API runs on the host and port specified in the :ref:`server config <server-config-host-port>`.
 It's protected from unauthorized access with basic auth; the access credentials are also stored in the :ref:`server config <server-config-api-auth>`.

 The API returned data in JSON format.